The Phase Loop¶

 Step 5: Review (v2.0)¶

-Multi-persona code review through six lenses: correctness, testing, security, performance, maintainability, and adversarial.
+Two-pass code review.
+Pass 1 checks spec compliance — reads PLAN.md must_haves and classifies each deliverable as COVERED, PARTIAL, or MISSING before proceeding.
+Pass 2 runs quality review through six lenses: correctness, testing, security, performance, maintainability, and adversarial.
 Only activates lenses relevant to the diff.
-Produces severity-ranked findings (P0–P3).
+Produces severity-ranked findings (P0–P3) with confidence scores.

 See Workflow Reference → Compounding & Quality for details.